Medical Reviewer

 Fentanyl and other synthetic opioids are predominant contributors to overdose fatalities, with even minute quantities posing lethal risks.
 Synthetic opioids, including fentanyl, are responsible for 70% of overdose-related deaths.[3]

-Fentanyl is currently a Schedule II substance per the Drug Enforcement Administration (DEA), signifying its recognized medical value but also its high potential for abuse and addiction.[4]
+Fentanyl is classified as a Schedule II substance per the Drug Enforcement Administration (DEA), signifying its recognized medical value but also its high potential for abuse and addiction.[4]
 Efforts to combat fentanyl misuse include increased regulation of its production and distribution, as well as initiatives aimed at raising awareness of its risks among both healthcare professionals and the general public.

 Fentanyl Addiction and Abuse